-Can my 12 to 17-year-old child schedule an appointment at your vaccination sites?
+Can my 12 to 17-year-old child schedule an appointment with Penn State Health?

 Yes.
-Penn State Health is allocating doses of the Pfizer vaccine - the only vaccine to receive emergency use authorization for individuals ages 12 to 17 - to our dedicated vaccination sites in Hershey and Reading for eligible individuals who fall within this age group.
+Penn State Health has allocated doses of the Pfizer vaccine - the only vaccine to receive emergency use authorization for individuals ages 12 to 17 - to select Penn State Health Medical Group practice locations in Berks, Centre, Cumberland, Dauphin and Lancaster counties for eligible individuals who fall within this age group.
 These individuals or their parents can register for and schedule their vaccinations at vaccine-scheduler.pennstatehealth.org.